Mexican wines to know

 El Cielo- North Region: Valle de Guadalupe

-El Cielo wines have won numerous wine medals for Mexico at several wine competitons over the years.
-One fantastic wine that stands out is the Grand Gold Medal winner the 2016 Caipirinha, a blend of Cabernet Sauvignon, Syrah, Nebbiolo and Malbec.
-We drank El Cielo’s 2017 Eclipse last night, another assemble of Cabernet Sauvignon, Merlot and Nebbiolo.
-It pairs well with strong cheeses, heavy sauces and meat dishes.
-El Cielo has three wine tiers, but the wines named after constellations like Orion and Polaris, and astronomers like Galileo and Aristotle are the ones you will see most on the wine lists.
+El Cielo wines have won numerous wine medals for Mexico at several wine competitions.
+One fantastic wine that stands out is the 2016 Caipirinha, a blend of Cabernet Sauvignon, Syrah, Nebbiolo, and Malbec.
+We drank El Cielo’s 2017 Eclipse last night, another ensemble of Cabernet Sauvignon, Merlot, and Nebbiolo.
+It pairs well with strong cheeses, heavy sauces, and meat dishes.

-LA Cetto- North Region: Valle de Guadalupe
+L.A.
+Cetto- North Region: Valle de Guadalupe

-LA Cetto is one of the largest and most recognized Mexican wineries worldwide.
+L.A.
+Cetto is one of the largest and most recognized Mexican wineries worldwide.
 Their wines have big, bold flavors like California wines.
-The LA Cetto vineyards in Valle de Guadalupe were planted in 1928 by Italian Don Angelo Cetto.
-If you visit an Italian restaurant in Mexico, you will most likely see LA Cetto on the wine list.
-We recommend the Lyra Montipulciano- Barbera under their Peninsula label and the Nebbiolo.
-You may also find Blanc de Blanc, Chenin Blanc, Sauvignon Blanc, Chardonnay, Zinfandel, Cabernet Sauvignon and Syrah.
+The L.A.
+Cetto vineyards in Valle de Guadalupe were planted in 1928 by Italian Don Angelo Cetto.
+If you visit an Italian restaurant in Mexico, you will most likely see L.A.
+Cetto on the wine list.

 Finca Sale Vivé by Freixenet- Bajio Region: Queretaro

-Freixenet began in Spain and is the leading producer of sparkling wine in the world.
-They chose to build a winery in the Queretaro region because of the elevation and semi-arid climate.
 Finca Sale Vivé by Freixenet has several wines to try, both still and sparkling.
 You’ll find their wines under the labels of Sale Vivé, Viña Doña Dolores, Petillant, Viña Dolores and Vivante.
 Many of their wines are sweet and fruity appealing to the newbie palate.
 Our favorites are the Viña Doña Dolores Brut Nature Reserva and Brut Nature Gran Reserva.
 Sparkling wine is always our first choice for sushi.
 If you go to Tequisquiapan, visit the Freixenet Wine Bar where you can relax with a bottle of your choice.

-Mostly in Mexico:
+Mostly in Mexico

 Dos Buhos- Altiplano Region: San Miguel de Allende

-Located just outside San Miguel de Allende, Dos Buhos winery began 12 years ago by a husband and wife team.
-Over ten grape varieties are grown in the vineyard, but the refreshing grenache rosado and VIno Tinto Tempranillo are exceptional.
+Located just outside San Miguel de Allende, Dos Buhos Winery began 12 years ago by a husband and wife team.
+Over ten grape varieties are grown in the vineyard, but the refreshing grenache rosado and Vino Tinto Tempranillo are exceptional.
 You can find Dos Buhos on the wine list at Pujol, one of the top-rated restaurants in Mexico.

-Puerta del Lobo- Altiplano Region: Queretaro
+Puerta del Lobo- Altiplano/Bajio Region: Queretaro

-Vinaltura- Aliplano Region: Queretaro
+Vinaltura- Altiplano/Bajio Region: Queretaro

 Hacienda Encinillas- La Laguna Region: Chihuahua